Graduate Admissions FAQ

 What are my housing options as a graduate student?

-Graduate students are welcome to live on campus, but it is not required.
-Information about on-campus housing options can be found at the Residential Life & Housing website.
+Graduate students have access to campus housing on a space available basis.
+Availability varies on an annual basis depending on inventory and demand.
+Information about on-campus housing options can be found on the Residential Life & Housing website.